subhanshu/coding_exercise/README.md

  - If the the sides of the rectangle are just touching then its not being considered covered

+ - Assuming partially covered rectangles as covered else there is only one rectangle which is covered in the image, In python implementation I have randomly added some rectangles and they are not the representation of the image shared

  Unit Tests

  - python -m unittest start_test